videosdk-live/agents/videosdk-plugins/videosdk-plugins-aws/README.md

-# VideoSDK AWS Nova Sonic Plugin
+# VideoSDK AWS Plugin

-This plugin integrates Amazon Bedrock's Nova Sonic model with VideoSDK Agents framework.
+Agent Framework plugin for Realtime and TTS services from AWS.

 ## Requirements